arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

-# COMP 150 Lab 7 - Polymorphism, Inheritance, Abstraction and Encapsulation
+# COMP 150 Lab 7 - Pillars of OOP Part 1

 In this lab:

 * Encapsulation (here and there)
 * Abstraction and polymorphism via a single `interface`
-* Inheritance
-* Abstract classes
-* Multiple inheritance via interfacing

 The **Pillars of Object Oriented Programming** are **polymorphism**, **inheritance**, **abstraction** and **encapsulation**.
 We will be talking about each of these conceptually and as they appear in Java.